 The above considerations are the minimum requirements for a baseline projection that considers the natural evolution of the vehicle fleet in response to current legislation and market forces across the EU.
 When parameters in the fleet turnover model are based on historical trends, such as average vehicle lifetime and usage patterns, it is important to consider how these might change in the future.
 It will be important to consider any national PaMs that may influence the development of the fleet in an MS. Such considerations could include, but are not limited to, whether or not scrappage schemes are to be introduced to remove older, higher emitting vehicles at an accelerated rate or whether low-emission zones are to be introduced, prohibiting access within a zone to vehicles older than a certain age or not compliant with a specified Euro emission standard.
 The fleet turnover model should be set up to be able to account for such interventions.

-As well as removing older vehicles from the fleet or prohibiting access, scrappage schemes and low-emission zone schemes may lead to a higher volume of new vehicle sales, which would need to be factored in to the fleet turnover model.
+As well as removing older vehicles from the fleet or prohibiting access, scrappage schemes and low-emission zone schemes may lead to a higher volume of new vehicle sales, which would need to be factored into the fleet turnover model.

 Vehicle mileage by age